VeldEnDuin/VeldEnDuin.github.io/en/accomodation/offers/sauna-offer.md

 {% include links.md %}

-# Romance by the sea

-**You can find our offers for 2017 [here][pdf_arrangementen2017.en].**
+# Sauna offer

-Our romance-by-the-sea offer is the ideal opportunity to spoil your beloved.
-Besides a wonderful stay a refreshing sauna session with extras will be awaiting you
+Besides a wonderful stay you can also enjoy an an invigorating sauna session with wellness products.

 ## Offer includes

 - 2 nights in an accomodation of your choice
 - use of the [sauna][sauna.en] and the relaxation room (shower, longchairs, plunge barrel)
-- extras - choice between following options:
-    - healthy option: fruit, nuts, bottle of biological fruit juice
-    - hearty option: bottle of wine and three savoury snacks
+- wellness products and relaxing music

 ## Worth knowing